ebzzry/ebzzry.github.io/en/fkd/nix.md

 convenient.
 The trade-off is that the packages will be out-of-date by a few days.
 If you’re fine with it, then use channels instead of the git checkout.

-Channels are labeled **stable**, **unstable**, or with a specific version number, e.g., **17.03** or **18.09**.
+Channels are labeled `stable`, `unstable`, or with a specific version number, e.g., `18.09` or `19.03`.
 For this article, let’s use the unstable channel—it’s not as dated as stable, nor as recent as the git checkout.
 To subscribe to the unstable channel, run:

     $ nix-channel --add https://nixos.org/channels/nixpkgs-unstable nixpkgs